Test Patch Generation

 Limit Range

-Limit Range limits the patch range such that the defined code value becomes the peak of the measured range, within the selected Patch Scale range.
+Limit Range limits the patch range such that the defined code value becomes the peak of the measured range, within the selected Patch Scale range, and is intended predominantly for absolute calibration, such as PQ based HDR.

 If using Manual Measure, the sliders will be restricted to the set maximum value.